joseph-flinn/site/frontend/posts/what-how-management.md

 ---
+title: "Management"
-title: "The Power of WHAT & HOW - Management"
+series: "The Power of WHAT & HOW"
 slug: what-how-management
 published: 2023-10-30
 description: >